TNO/capella-workflow-dse/README.md

 ## Creating a new release
 To create a new release, go to the [CI GitHub action](https://github.com/TNO/capella-workflow-dse/actions/workflows/ci.yml) -> Run workflow -> Fill in version -> Run workflow.
 Wait till build completes and add the [release notes](https://github.com/TNO/capella-workflow-dse/releases).

+## License header
+The Maven build uses [license-maven-plugin](https://github.com/mycila/license-maven-plugin) to determine if the correct license headers are used for source files.
+If the header is incorrect the build fails.

+Handy commands:
+- To only run the check execute: `mvn license:check -Dtycho.mode=maven`
+- To automatically add/update execute: `mvn license:format -Dtycho.mode=maven`